zetachang/react.rb/README.md

 It lets you write reactive UI components, with Ruby's elegance and compiled to run in JavaScript. :heart:

+## Latest Changes

+Visit the [reactive-ruby](https://github.com/zetachang/react.rb/tree/reactive-ruby) branch for the most current in development version.
+This version will eventually be merged with master once sufficient documentation and test cases are completed.
+However it has a large number of fixes, and improvements that are worth investigating.

 ## Installation

 ```ruby